gmbecker/rmongodb/README.md

 This is an R (www.r-project.org) extension supporting access to MongoDB (www.mongodb.org) using the mongodb-c-driver.

-The latest stable version will be soon available on **CRAN**: http://cran.r-project.org/package=rmongodb
+The latest stable version is available on **CRAN**: http://cran.r-project.org/package=rmongodb

 Thanks to Gerald Lindsly and MongoDB, Inc. (formerly 10gen) for all the initial work.
 In October 2013, **MongoSoup** (www.mongosoup.de) has overtaken the development and maintenance of the R package.